RemiSlanina/remi-portfolio/README.md

 This is my personal portfolio website, built with [Vite](https://vitejs.dev/) + [React](https://react.dev/) + [TypeScript](https://www.typescriptlang.org/).
 It showcases some of my projects in **web design**/**web development** and **illustration**.

+> ⚠️ This portfolio is a Work in Progress (WIP).
+> I’m actively developing and adding new projects.

 ---

 ## ✨ Features